 Key ingredients and substitutions

-You can use red or white onions if that is what you have.
+• Onion – you can use a yellow / brown onion or red onion if you prefer.
 If you have no fresh onions you could substitute onion flakes.
 Use approximately 3 tablespoons in place of a medium fresh onion.

-I usually use chicken stock to make this recipe, however you can substitute chicken stock if you want to make a vegetarian mushroom risotto.
+• Stock – I usually use chicken stock to make this recipe, however you can substitute vegetable stock if you want to make a vegetarian mushroom risotto.

 How to make mushroom risotto in the Instant Pot